Everest Culture: Sherpa Traditions, Festivals & Spiritual Meaning

 Sacred Sites Along the Routes

 The trekking routes to Everest are dotted with spiritual landmarks.
 From mani stones carved with mantras and colorful prayer flags fluttering in the wind to ancient monasteries like Tengboche on the Nepali side and Rongbuk (the world’s highest) on the Tibetan side, the landscape is a living temple.
-These sites serve as constant reminders of the region’s sacred nature.
+These sites act as constant reminders of the region’s sacred nature.
 Learn more about the spiritual landscape of Everest.

 Language & Communication